Nells mother ran a brothel; her Dad wasn’t on the scene. But this wasn’t even the most tulmotous part of her, far from ideal, childhood.

 Still, she found ways round this.
 Having herself coached through the dialogue.

-But this impairment perhaps explains why Nell hated dramas, which she found dull and too wordy (to be fair, if you had to sit through restoration era drama I’m sure you’d agree)
+But this impairment perhaps explains why Nell hated dramas, which she found dull and too wordy (to be fair, if you’ve ever had to sit through a restoration era drama, then I’m sure you agree)

 Yet, when it came to comedy, Nell would light up a stage.
 Using her fast wit and ability to creatively swear like a sailor, Nell became a household name.